cyberbotics/webots-doc/guide/introduction-to-webots.md

 A Webots simulation is composed of following items:

+1. A Webots *world* file (.wbt) that defines one or several robots and their environment.
+The .wbt file does sometimes depend on external PROTO files (.proto) and textures.
+2. One or several controller programs for the above robots (in C/C++/Java/Python/Matlab).
+3. An optional physics plugin that can be used to modify Webots regular physics behavior (in C/C++).

 ### What is a world?

 A world, in Webots, is a 3D description of the properties of robots and of their